iceclementi/imcomingtotyabot/README.md

   </tr>
 </table>

-- Create a group and invite members to share and view each other's polls
+- Create a group and invite members to share and view each other's polls, lists and templates
-- Group owner can remove members and group polls from the group
+- Only group owner can remove members from the group
+- Polls, lists and templates can be shared to the group
+  - Only group owners, or the creators of the polls, lists and templates can remove them from the group
 - Create password to secure the group

 ---